 Staff Analysis: The Comprehensive Plan establishes that there are two overall classifications of Industrial uses as provided in Policy 2.2.4-d - Light Industrial and Heavy Industrial.
 However, only the Industrial future land use designation, which allows the full range of industrial uses, was previously allowed within the Agricultural Reserve Tier.
 Through the recent text amendment, this policy now includes specific examples of each Industrial category, further refining what is Light Industrial versus Heavy Industrial.
-As the CMR FLU is limited to specific nonresidential uses and/or Industrial uses which can only be classified as Light Industrial defined by FLUE Policy 2.2.4-c, the proposed site-specific amendment for a Light Industrial use is consistent with this policy.
-Amendments to the

-Unified Land Development Code (ULDC) to incorporate the new CMR FLU and corresponding relevant policies will be forthcoming.
+As the CMR FLU is limited to specific nonresidential uses or industrial uses categorized as Light Industrial defined by FLUE Policy 2.2.4-c, the proposed site-specific amendment for a dispatch service use is consistent with this policy.
+Amendments to the Unified Land Development Code (ULDC) to incorporate the new CMR FLU and corresponding relevant policies will be forthcoming.